MyNihongo/MudBlazor.Markdown/README.md

 {
     services.AddMudServices();
     services.AddMudMarkdownServices();
-    // Optionally if default clipboard functionality fails it is possible to add a custom service
+    // Optionally if the default clipboard functionality fails it is possible to add a custom service
     // NB!
 MauiClipboardService is just an example builder.Services.AddMudMarkdownClipboardService<MauiClipboardService>();
 }